 10U: We usually have two teams.
 The first few weeks will be for evaluating players so we may divide into 2 teams( MT Blue and MT White) equally divided by skill level.
 Teams will be determined one week prior to our first game.
 All players will participate in all scheduled league games.
 We may schedule a non-league game where only 4th graders and some kids we feel can compete safely will be asked to participate.
 Other leagues are aged based which potentially could match an 11 yr old against against an 8 yr old.
 That can create quit a unsafe size discrepancy.
 Your child's SAFETY is always our first concern.
 We also will participate in this year's Clash for the Cup Tournament where all will be asked to participate.

 12U: This season we expect to have about 40 players participating and 2 teams within league play.
-Teams will be balanced and will be determined after about 2 weeks of practices.
-If Coach Graupensperger feels that there has been a misjudgment and an adjustment needs to be made he may ask a player or two to move to the other team on a permanent basis, not game by game.
-We view and teach that all 40 players are still 1 team.
+The current plan is to have balanced teams but this may change.
+Teams will be determined after about 2 weeks of practices.
+If the Coaches feel there has been a misjudgment and an adjustment needs to be made he may ask a player or two to move to the other team on a permanent basis, not game by game.
+We view and teach that all 40 players are still one team.
 Practice are run together and many of our drills are run as a whole.